 - 25 Feb 2015 - Michael Hager - Cybersecurity (DG Digital Economy)

-- 19 Dec 2014 - Director-General Alfred Matthias Ruete - Update on Security Flagships (Cybersecurity and Integrated Border Management) (DG Home Affairs)
+- 19 Dec 2014 - Director-General Alfred Matthias Ruete - Update on Security Flagships (Cybersecurity and Integrated Border Management) (DG Migration and Home Affairs)